cornell-colab/SGFDH-2020/W3. Tabular Data: Clearning + Exploration/W3 Game Plan.md

 They’re especially useful for summarizing categorical data.
 Think of the columns in your metadata or data that contain text .
 There’s a good chance these are categorical data (e.g. *property, violence, sober, drinks heavily*).
 These words represent categories that your individual data items fall into.

-You can make pivot tables with any almost any spreadsheet software, including [LibreOffice Calc](https://www.libreoffice.org/) (free and open source), Google Sheets (free and proprietary), or MicrosoftOffice Excel (fee-based and proprietary).
+You can make pivot tables with any almost any spreadsheet software, including [LibreOffice Calc](https://www.libreoffice.org/) (free and open source), Google Sheets (free and proprietary), or MicrosoftOffice Excel (fee-based and proprietary; site licensed to the Cornell community).

 As I mentioned in the OpenRefine guide, “open source” means that the code is open to inspection and modification by anyone.
 “Free” means users don’t pay fees to use it.( * ) If you don’t already have a firm favorite among these software options, I’d recommend making your first pivot table with **Sheets**, whose user interface I find the simplest.
 It's easy to jump in and start playing.
 But above, you can find step-by-step instructions for making pivot tables with any of these software packages.